This is a sponsored post for Tesco

 If you want to be kept up to date on my new healthy and delicious recipes like this, then please subscribe to the blog mailing list (it takes 30 seconds) and you will get sent the new recipes straight to your inbox.
 Your email address won’t be passed on to anyone and you will never be spammed.
 Click here to sign up

-This literally just came out of the oven and we couldn’t resist having a tiny slice (before dinner) and it is perfect for this cold day.
-I am still planning on eating it on a summers day, but maybe not heated up.
+This literally just came out of the oven and we couldn’t resist having a tiny slice (before dinner).
+I have to admit, but Mum is the apple pie queen in our family, but this one does come pretty close, even if I do say so myself.
 Add some homemade frozen yoghurt and you have yourself an apple pie party!
 Can you imagine?
 An apple pie party?
 That’s my next birthday idea sorted.

 You may have noticed now that in pretty much all my baking, I use dates in replace of sugar.
 This means that it is naturally sweetened with fruit.
 In case you don’t usually like dates, you really can’t taste them at all – it just adds sweetness to it.
 Although it is not super low in calories, that is because dates are quite high in calories, I really like the taste of the dates and the added fibre too.
 This isn’t something you are going to be eating every day, but it is a healthier option considering the average slice of apple pie has 450 calories in it.
 This recipe is low in fat though, as there is less butter because I have replaced some of it with Greek yoghurt, which also adds some extra protein to it.